Palestinian prisoners' hunger strikes: 1969

 The first significant hunger strikes by Palestinians in Israeli custody took place in early 1969.
 One of these was a two-week hunger strike in Ramla Prison in mid-February over complaints of inadequate meals and being forced to address the prison guards as "sir."
-Another was a week-long hunger strke in Kfar Yona Prison in late February concerning similar complaints.
+Another was a week-long hunger strike in Kfar Yona Prison in late February concerning similar complaints.

 1970

 Two separate Palestinian prisoners' hunger strikes took place in 1970.

 The first of the strikes was an 8-day hunger strike by Palestinians detained in the Neve Tirtza Women's Prison, between 28 April and 6 May.
 The strike came to an end after the Israeli authorities agreed to improve the ventilation in the cells and to allow the International Red Cross and Red Crescent Movement to give sanitary products to the prisoners.
 After the end of the strike, several of the strikers were placed in solitary confinement for their roles in the strike.

 The second of the strikes was a 7-day strike by Palestinians detained in the Ashkelon Prison, between 5 and 12 July.
-During this hunger strike, the first death from a Palestinian prisoners' hunger strike occurred, with prisoner Abd al-Qader Abu al-Fahm dying after being force-fed.
+During this hunger strike, the first death from a Palestinian prisoner's hunger strike occurred, with prisoner Abd al-Qader Abu al-Fahm dying after being force-fed.

 1976

-In mid December 1976, a significant hunger strike by Palestinians in Israeli custody broke out in the Ashkelon Prison, lasting for 45 days.
-Among the prisoner's demands were to better meals and medical care, a reduction in the use of solitary confinment, and prisoner of war status.
+In mid-December 1976, a significant hunger strike by Palestinians in Israeli custody broke out in the Ashkelon Prison, lasting for 45 days.
+Among the prisoners' demands were better meals and medical care, a reduction in the use of solitary confinement, and prisoner-of-war status.
 An International Committee of the Red Cross delegation that visited the prison during the strike found that the prisoners were being provided adequate meals.

 Following the end of the strike in late January 1977, the hunger strikers would organise sporadic additional hunger strikes in the following weeks.
 The Israeli authorities moved to disrupt these additional strikes by dispersing the prisoners in different prisons.